artsus4/hakchi2-wiki/FAQ.md

 **Q: Hey!
 I know that NES Mini can run those unsupported games with other mappers.
 Also I know that it can run games for other consoles like SNES, GBA and ever N64!**

 **A:** It's true.
 Since version 2.09 it's possible to install user mods and other emulators.
-There is out project with RetroArch emulator: https://github.com/ClusterM/retroarch-clover/releases
+There is our project with RetroArch emulator module: https://github.com/ClusterM/retroarch-clover/releases

 Just download "retroarch_with_cores.zip", drag and drop it on hakchi2's window and follow instructions.
 You can find more info on RetroArch's repo: https://github.com/ClusterM/retroarch-clover/